Complexity and Misspecification: Introduction

 In our framework, the simplicity motive does not play a uniform role across parameter regimes.
-When the simplicity motive is moderate relative to misspecification concerns, the preference remains within the \textit{average robust control} (ARC) family axiomatized by \citet{lanzani25w}: it is observationally equivalent to ARC, but with an endogenously transformed within-model benchmark.
+When the simplicity motive is moderate relative to misspecification concerns, the preference remains within the \textit{average robust control} (ARC) family axiomatized by \citet{lanzani25w}: it is observationally equivalent to ARC, but with a transformed benchmark within each model.
 However, when the simplicity motive is sufficiently strong, the criterion no longer has an ARC structure: evaluation collapses to the most adverse outcomes within each structured model, and further increases in the simplicity motive do not affect choices.
-When misspecification concerns vanish, the preference reduces to the subjective version of the \textit{entropy-modified expected utility} criterion axiomatized by \citet{mononen25}.
+When misspecification concerns vanish, the preference reduces to a subjective version of the \textit{entropy-modified expected utility} criterion axiomatized by \citet{mononen25}.